There are a variety of reasons why businesses or consultants may choose to operate via a limited company.

 The list below covers a few of them but it is by no means comprehensive:

-• There may also be other tax consequences that should be considered.
-For example, inheritance tax or capital gains tax alongside the consequences of moving shares between family members or other people.
+- Other tax consequences may also need to be considered, such as inheritance or capital gains tax and the consequences of moving shares between family members or other people.
 With tax efficiency advice from qualified professionals, all of this can be planned for.

 Companies can be very tax-efficient vehicles if the circumstances are right.
 You should work with your tax advisor or accountancy firm to ensure that you have the correct structure in place and make sure this is reviewed regularly to keep up with changing rules and regulations.